ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 The AR Augmented Evidence is then sent to the Relying Party.
 The Relying Party then can appraise these semantically bound sets of signed Evidence by applying an Appraisal Policy for Attestation Results as described below.
-This policy will consider both the AR as well as additional information about the Attester within the AR Augmented Evidence the when determining what action to take.
+This policy will consider both the AR as well as additional information about the Attester within the AR Augmented Evidence when determining what action to take.

 This alternative combines the {{-rats-arch}} Sections 5.1 Passport Model and Section 5.2 Background-Check Model.
 {{interactions}} describes this flow of information.